tsigel/worker-wrapper/readme.md

 wrapper.process((params) => {
     // This code in worker.
 Cannot use closure!
     // do some hard work
-    // your can return data or Promise
+    // your can return JSON like data or Promise with JSON like data

     return 100; // or return Promise.resolve(100)
 }, params).then((result) => {